 Haematoma and ecchymosis at the injection site, which is related with the injection technique rather than the effect of alprostadil, was reported by 3% and 2% of patients, respectively.

-Prolonged erection (an erection for 4 - 6 h) developed in 4% of patients.
+Prolonged erection (an erection for 4 to 6 hours) developed in 4% of patients.
 Priapism (a painful erection for more than 6 hours) occurred in 0.4%.
 In most cases it disappeared spontaneously.

+Tabulated list of adverse reactions

 Adverse drug reactions reported during clinical trials and post marketing experience are presented in the table below, frequencies are very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); not known (cannot be estimated from the available data).
 The adverse drug reactions are listed in order of decreasing medical seriousness within each frequency category and system organ class.